 How long is the duration of effect?

-Since, Letrozole is an endocrine therapy, it needs to be taken for 5 years after the surgery to maintain its effect on the cancer.
+It needs to be taken for 5 years after the surgery to maintain its effect on the cancer.

 What is the onset of action?